KristianRaue/cedalo.github.io/newsposts/_posts/2020-07-15-Open-Industry-4-Virtual-Fair.md

 <p>A BIG THANK YOU for joining us during the Virtual Fair days last week!
 Hopefully you have had some deeper insights and better understanding about the Alliance.</p>

 <p>You couldn’t attend?
 Don’t worry, the platform remains open for you too.
-We invite you to join us and the rest of the alliance comfortably from home or your office.
-Please check out the presentations and recordings of the sessions on the event platform.</p>
+We invite you to join us and the rest of the alliance comfortably from home or your office.</p>

+<p>Please check out the presentations and recordings of the sessions on the event platform.
+Make sure to watch the use case “Products for a Retrofitted Asset” that our partners, such as Balluff, Hilscher, Captron and several more, as well as us implemented! </p>

 <p style="margin-bottom:10px"><a href="https://in-your-house-fair.openindustry4.com/en/" class="btn btn-large">Goto the Event Platform</a></p>